 - Integrations with Google Ads and social lead tools.

-Generally, Mailchimp gives more freedom for custom fields and changes in the look of the form, which is very helpful when forms are used for advanced segmentation.
+Generally, Mailchimp offers more flexibility with custom fields and form design, which is very helpful when forms are used for advanced segmentation.
 Constant Contact is making the process of creating forms quicker and more comfortable for people who are not experts.

 Landing Pages & Microsites